 Kellogg-Hubbard Library brings the library to the towns of East Montpelier and Worcester by providing a limited selection of books for check-out at their weekly, mid-day community meals.
 Full library services are provided with patrons checking out, returning, and requesting library materials at these locations.

-Outreach maintains book exchanges at the following locations: The Red Hen Bakery, Cummings Laundromat, Elm Street Laundromat, Trinity Church, and the East Calais General Store.
+Outreach maintains book exchanges at the following locations: Red Hen Bakery (Middlesex), the Berlin Mall, (Berlin) the Elm Street Laundromat (Montpelier), and the Post Office Cafe (Worcester).

 Books exchange materials are give-away books that do not need to come back to the library.